greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/ticket_tsunami_1_1.md

 ---
 title: Ticket Tsunami Workflow
 category: Assigned Support Engineer
 description: Workflow for an ASE when their account submits a lot of tickets in a short amount of time
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/ticket_tsunami_1_1/
+linkTitle: Ticket Tsunami Workflow
+type: docs
 ---

 As an ASE you are expected to use a SOW-specific amount of your workweek, on